Concordium/concordium-dapp-examples/payment/sponsored-transaction-service/README.md

   - Equivalent environment variable: `CCD_SPONSORED_TRANSACTION_SERVICE_PRIVATE_KEY_FILE`.
 - `allowed-accounts` The accounts allowed to submit transactions.
 Either 'any', if you have a custom authentication scheme in front of the service OR a space-separated list of account addresses.
   - Equivalent environment variable: `CCD_SPONSORED_TRANSACTION_SERVICE_ALLOWED_ACCOUNTS`.
-- `allowed-contracts` The contracts allowed to be used by the service.
+- `contract-address` The contracts allowed to be used by the service.
 Either 'any' OR a space-separated list of contract addresses in the format `<123,0>`.
   - Equivalent environment variable: `CCD_SPONSORED_TRANSACTION_SERVICE_ALLOWED_CONTRACTS`.
 - `rate-limit` The limit of requests per account per hour.
 Defaults to `30`.
   - Equivalent environment variable: `CCD_SPONSORED_TRANSACTION_SERVICE_RATE_LIMIT`.